 /EXPORT (Exports a Function)

-With this option, you can export a function from your program so that other programs can call the function.
-You can also export data.
+The /EXPORT option specifies a function or data item to export from your program so that other programs can call the function or use the data.
 Exports are usually defined in a DLL.

 The entryname is the name of the function or data item as it is to be used by the calling program. ordinal specifies an index into the exports table in the range 1 through 65,535; if you do not specify ordinal, LINK assigns one.
 The NONAME keyword exports the function only as an ordinal, without an entryname.

 The DATA keyword specifies that the exported item is a data item.
 The data item in the client program must be declared using extern __declspec(dllimport).

 There are four methods for exporting a definition, listed in recommended order of use: